 I follow Carol Tice.
 When she announced an email copywriting course, I didn’t hesitate to use some of my writing earnings to sign up.
 Signing up for the course gave me an opportunity to also sign up for The Writers Den.
 At US$25 per month for a membership, the Writer’s Den is a steal.
-The Den a treasure trove of information for all aspects of freelance writing and blogging, from starting a career to creating passive income from a small blog.
+The Den is a treasure trove of information for all aspects of freelance writing and blogging, from starting a career to creating passive income from a small blog.

 Carol is an outspoken advocate of fair pay for writers, a veteran of the trade, and an inspiration.
 Even if you don’t end up joining The Writer’s Den, I highly recommend that you check out and sign up for the free mailing list on her blog, Make a Living Writing.

 I joined a freelance writing challenge on Facebook.

 I love making friends, I love learning new things, and I love a challenge.
 Bamidele Onibalusi’s Earn your first 1,000 as a Freelance Writer challenge had all of these things.